Statue of Liberty

 History and Significance

-The Statue of Liberty was a gift from the people of France to the United States.
-It was designed by the French sculptor Frédéric Auguste Bartholdi and was dedicated on October 28, 1886.
-The statue represents Libertas, the Roman goddess of freedom, and stands as a tribute to the friendship between the two nations.
+The Statue of Liberty, a beacon of freedom, was a gift from France to the United States.
+Designed by French sculptor Frédéric Auguste Bartholdi, it was dedicated on October 28, 1886.
+The statue represents Libertas, the Roman goddess of freedom, and symbolizes the enduring friendship between the two nations.
+The idea for the statue was first proposed by Édouard René de Laboulaye, a prominent French political thinker and abolitionist, who hoped it would inspire democracy in France.

-Standing at a height of 305 feet (93 meters), including its pedestal, the Statue of Liberty is an engineering marvel.
-Its copper exterior has developed a distinct green patina over the years, adding to its charm and uniqueness.
-The statue holds a torch in one hand, symbolizing enlightenment, and a tablet in the other hand inscribed with the date of the American Declaration of Independence, July 4, 1776.
+Standing at 305 feet (93 meters) tall, including its pedestal, the statue is an engineering marvel.
+Its copper exterior has developed a green patina over time, enhancing its iconic appearance.
+The statue holds a torch in one hand, representing enlightenment, and a tablet in the other, inscribed with the date of the American Declaration of Independence, July 4, 1776.

 Best Time to Visit